 - Run calculations on the data to understand the content (e.g., average price, top sales)

 - Use analytics within a system to increase feedback cycles.

 - Use diagrams.
-Represent code in less abstract ways, such as drawing diagrams of a system using pen and paper or graphics design programs.
-This helps transmit mental models.
+Represent code in less abstract, more concrete ways, such as drawing diagrams of a system using pen and paper or graphics design programs.

-- Log and visualize the results of a system.
+- Log and visualize the results of a running application or process.

-- Use performance tools like flame-graphs to visualize where the program is spending it's time.
+- Use performance tools like flame graphs to visualize the stages of a program.

-- Use principles to communicate and build mental models that everyone can share in the team.
+- Use principles to communicate and build mental models that everyone in the team can share.

 - Ask questions that seek to understand and illuminate.